Twitchkidd/inter/README.md

 ## Sixth Problem Set

 Oh no!
 I'm beyond tired!
 Interesting stuff with regexes though, and why handling multiline text that could come from either operating system is hard, and maybe a little beyond the scope of something I could finish in 10 minutes, so I'm like actually tired though, so we're going to have to tackle the problem of handling cross-platform tabs and newlines and putting them back again at the end of the day when we wake up early tomorrow, is the theory.
 Ow, my back, lol.

+### Take two!

+Good morning!
+Let's try again!
+9:38!
+Oof okay, 10:23 just for the first one, that's forty-five minutes bro!
+How about the other two, maybe now that you're on a roll here!
+Oof, okay, 11:07 for the next one, say you took two minutes off and started from 25, that's 35, 7, 42 minutes.
+Okay, 11:34, say you took two minutes off, twenty-five minutes, that's better, major brain freeze at the end though.
+Okay, so it's been like two hours.
+Push and move on with the day :)